Ferdinand57/test_repo/README.md

 =
 When we apply styles to an HTML element using CSS, sometimes multiple styles might conflict because they target the same element.
 In such cases, the browser follows a specific priority order to decide which style to apply.
 The priority order from highest to lowest is:

 Inline Styles: These are styles written directly in the HTML element using the style attribute.
+Inline styles have the highest priority because they are applied directly to the element.
 For example:

 ```
 html